swiipius/swiipius/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">

 <h1 align="center">Hi 👋, I'm Pierre SIMOND</h1>
 <h3 align="justify">A student at ECE, a french engineering school.
-I love coding for me is like a game where the goal is to find the right combination of elements to get what you want.
-At the end of my studies I would like to specialize in cyber security.</h3>
+I'm in the major Embedded Systems and I have a passion for domotics.
+I'm specializing in smart home systems and has a background in programming, electronics, and robotics.</h3>

 <br>